 10day S Date.
 6/20/2020

-Endeavor Charter Sch nool
+Endeavor Charter Sch iool

 777 West Shaw Ave Fresno, Ca 93711

 Number and Street City and State Zip Code

 Number and Street City and State Zip Code

 559-248-0471 Fax #:

-ngarcia@wscfamily.o rg (Nancy Garcia a/Co Principal)
+ngarcia@wscfamily.or g (Nancy Garcia a/Co Principal)

-ehagen@wscfamily.o rg (Eric Hagen/0 Co Principal)
+ehagen@wscfamily.or g (Eric Hagen/0 Co Principal)

-Michael Cox (Execution ve Director) mcc x@wscsfamily.org
+Michael Cox (Executive Director) mcox@wscsfamily.org

-Fresno Unified School l District
+Fresno Unified School Fresno Unified School District

 74 Cur rent Grade Span to be Reviewed: 9 th -12th

 Fresno

 t apply to your school:

-☐ Commur nity Day School ☐ Alternative Education/Continuation
+☐ Commun ity Day School ☐ Alternative Education/Continuation

 School ☐ Home Study

-arning Other: E xplain:
+arning 🗌 Other: Ex plain:

-chool but we do proven this method.
-Endea owever, most of our set odel (textbooks and let teachers (through our set) centage of stude ride online option avor's online cu tudents comple esson from hon ons for those that would like to urriculum options include Edgenuity ete courses either through an
+If any portion of your school's curriculum is delivered online, please indicate what percentage of you coursework is offered online 100 %, and the percentage of students utilizing the online delivery systems 20 %.
+Briefly describe: We are not an online school but we do provide online options for those that would like to complete coursework in this method.
+Endeavor's online curriculum options include Edgent and Rosetta Stone.
+However, most of our students complete courses either through an Independent Study model (textbooks and lesson from home) or courses taught by our own Endeavor high school teachers (through our hybrid instructional model, onsite courses and "Distance Learning" models).

-777 West Shaw Ave Number and Street S59-248-0471 ngarcia@wscfamily.o ehagen@wscfamily.o Michael Cox (Executive Fresno Unified School 74 Fresno t apply to your school: Communication Charter Street arning Other: Executive Charter Street cool's curriculum is delived in this method.
-Endead owever, most of our street odel (textbooks and leader) Number and Street City and State Number and Street City and State 559-248-0471 ngarcia@wscfamily.org (Nancy Garcia ehagen@wscfamily.org (Eric Hagen/C Michael Cox (Executive Director) mco Fresno Unified School District Cur 74 Fresno Charter School Charter School Charter School Charter School Arning Other: Explain: ool's curriculum is delivered online, ple line 100%, and the percentage of stude of this method.
-Endeavor's online curve over, most of our students completed of the content
+777 West Shaw Ave Number and Street 559-248-0471 ngarcia@wscfamily.or ehagen@wscfamily.or Michael Cox (Executive Fresno Unified School 74 Fresno Commun Charter Starning Other: Executive Ool's curriculum is delively line 100%, and the percentage of the perce Number and Street City and State Number and Street City and State 559-248-0471 ngarcia@wscfamily.org (Nancy Garcia ehagen@wscfamily.org (Eric Hagen/C Michael Cox (Executive Director) mco Fresno Unified School District Cur 74 Fresno Charter School Charter School Charter School Charter School Arning Other: Explain: ool's curriculum is delivered online, ple line 100%, and the percentage of stude of this method.
+Endeavor's online curve of our students completed of textbooks and lesson from hom teachers (through our hybrid instruction our hybrid instruction our students completed on the content of the curve of the content of the curve of t